magicbell/magicbell-ruby/README.md

 Visit our API docs for more information on the Create Notification API endpoint.

-The gem will soon support other API endpoints.
+Support for other API endpoints will be added shortly.

-### Convert ActionMailer email notifications to in-app notifications
+## Rails integration

-Add MagicBell's embeddable Notification inbox to our application (if you haven't already).
-The instructions for doing this are available in the "Embed" section in your MagicBell dashboard.
+If you've existing ActionMailer email notifications in your Rails app and prefer to not spend time migrating to MagicBell's API, you can blind copy your ActionMailer email notifications to MagicBell.
+MagicBell will create in-app notifications from email notifications blind copied to it.

 Call the `ring_the_magicbell` method in your action mailers like in the example below